-In this article, we look at why reverse curls can hurt your wrists and ways to prevent them from doing so.
+In this article, we’ll explore the reasons why reverse curls can hurt your wrists and provide tips to help you prevent it.

 Why Do Reverse Curls Hurt Your Wrists?